-Cycling in Abertillery really took off in the late 1880’s when individuals and groups took to the roads on their bicycles.
+Cycling at Abertillery really took off in the late 1880’s when individuals and groups took to the roads on their bicycles.
 Retailers in the large towns advertised bicycles for sale and new technology applied at this time made cycling easier and more comfortable.

 The Cycle Track Proposal.

-The need for a Cycling Track was first raised in May 1890 when the Abertillery Local Board was asked to include a Cycle Track at their proposed Recreation Ground.
+The need for a cycling track was first raised in May 1890 when the Abertillery Local Board was asked to include a cycle track at their proposed recreation ground.
 The area had seen a lot of cyclists over the past few months with a great interest in the pastime but with a lack of proper road surfaces they really needed a place to ride.

 At the beginning of 1891 Messrs J. Simons of Bristol House, High Street, Abertillery (where Iceland Food Store is today) started selling “Safety Bicycles” (as seen in the advertisement right).